Canadian English: Ontario

 Residents of the Golden Horseshoe (including the Greater Toronto Area) are known to merge the second //t// with the //n// in Toronto, pronouncing the name variously as /[təˈɹɒɾ̃o]/ or /[ˈtɹɒɾ̃o]/.
 This is not unique to Toronto; Atlanta is often pronounced "Atlanna" by residents.
 Sometimes //ð// is elided altogether, resulting in "Do you want this one er'iss one?"
-The word southern is often pronounced with /[aʊ]/.
+The word southern is sometimes pronounced with /[aʊ]/.
 In the area north of the Regional Municipality of York and south of Parry Sound, notably among those who were born in the surrounding communities, the cutting down of syllables and consonants often heard, e.g. "probably" is reduced to "prolly" or "probly" when used as a response.
 In Greater Toronto, the diphthong tends to be fronted (as a result the word about is pronounced as /[əˈbɛʊt]/).
 The Greater Toronto Area is linguistically diverse, with 43 percent of its people having a mother tongue other than English.
 As a result Toronto English has distinctly more variability than Inland Canada.

 In Eastern Ontario, Canadian raising is not as strong as it is in the rest of the province.
 In Prescott and Russell, parts of Stormont-Dundas-Glengarry and Eastern Ottawa, French accents are often mixed with English ones due to the high Franco-Ontarian population there.
 In Lanark County, Western Ottawa and Leeds-Grenville and the rest of Stormont-Dundas-Glengarry, the accent spoken is nearly identical to that spoken in Central Ontario and the Quinte area.

 A linguistic enclave has also formed in the Ottawa Valley, heavily influenced by original Scottish, Irish, and German settlers, and existing along the Ontario-Quebec boundary, which has its own distinct accent known as the Ottawa Valley twang (or brogue).
 Phonetically, the Ottawa Valley twang is characterized by the lack of Canadian raising as well as the cot–caught merger, two common elements of mainstream Canadian English.
 This accent is quite rare in the region today.